ev3lessons/FLL-Tutorials/en/CoreValues/_posts/2014-07-15-Team-Identity.markdown

 featured: true
 excerpt_separator: <!--more-->
 ---
- This is an overview of the Core Values in FIRST LEGO League.
+ This is an overview of how to develop a team identity.
  <!--more-->

  <li class="ng-binding">Slides: